lancerkind/virtual-lab/README.md

-# SolutionsIQ Agile Engineering Course Infrastructure Using Terraform
+# Technical Lab Infrastructure Using Terraform

 This is a fairly simple Terraform example that can generate as many EC2 instances as necessary for the SolutionsIQ Agile Engineering Course.
 Some requirements that lead to this solution are: